 Factors related to the opposing arch tooth position, the existence and nature of prosthesis support in the opposing arch, and the potential for establishing a harmonious occlusion can greatly influence the partial denture design.
 Opposing tooth positions that apply forces outside the primary support of the prosthesis can introduce leverage forces that act to dislodge the prosthesis.
-Such an effect is variable and is based on the nature of the opposing occlusion, because the forces of occlusion differ between natural teeth, removable partial dentures, and complete dentures.
-In general, removable partial dentures opposing natural teeth will require greater support and stabilization over time because of the greater functional load demands.
+Such an effect is variable and is based on the nature of the opposing occlusion, because the forces of occlusion differ between natural teeth, RPDs, and complete dentures.
+In general, RPDs opposing natural teeth require greater support and stabilization over time because of the greater functional load demands.
 Therefore, occlusal relationships at maximum intercuspation should be broadly dissipated to the supporting units.